Elephant Safaris are a major part of Sri Lanka’s eco tourism industry, but are they all as responsible as they claim to be?

 This sounds like an idyllic once in a lifetime experience, and it was.
 Except for one thing.
 Tourists.
 Right next to them more than twenty jeeps had parked as close as they could get to the elephants, and more and more jeeps just kept coming and adding to the irresponsible pile up.
 In just a matter of minutes of our own jeep sitting there, the number grew closer to forty.

 The tourists in the maelstrom of jeeps were hardly being subtle about their presence either.
 Most were talking and chatting whilst posing for their all important selfies, and none were making any effort to silence the abundance of children on board the vehicles either.
 Not that it mattered of course, the engines of so many jeeps were already disturbing the elephants.

-Elephant safaris can be run in a responsible way that benefits the envioronment and the wildlife populations.
-But they need to be carefully managed to do so.
+Elephant safaris can be run in a responsible way that benefits the environment and the wildlife population, but they need to be carefully managed to do so.

 Whilst in many respects this national park is an amazing habitat for the elephants and other species which I did not get to see, the practices of the safari tour operators from what I saw are far from responsible and are in fact contrary to every best practice guidelines available.

 The ABTA Global Welfare Guidance For Animals In Tourism guidelines for example state quite clearly that viewing groups on safaris – or any kind of viewing activity for that matter – should be kept small and appropriate to the activity and the species being viewed in order to minimise disturbance, with a strong guideline for no more than 4 or 5 boats or vehicles remaining stationary to view the animals at any given time, and that they should remain a respectful distance away so the animals are not disturbed by the vehicles presence.

 Quite clearly the safari drivers were paying no attention to these guidelines at all.